Yield Stress Materials in Soft Condensed Matter: General concepts about yield stress fluids

-Given the impressive number of theoretical models dealing with the rheology of amorphous solids, one may wonder whether some theoretical insights can be gained into the analytic form of the flow curves of yield stress materials beyond the popular Herschel-Bulkley model described in Sec.~\ref{sec:popular}, which provides an efficient fitting model but is essentially empirical.
+In the preceding section, we have described two broad classes of methods to describe the fluid-amorphous solid transition.
+In the following we ask how we can quantitatively describe and compare their outcomes.
+We consider mode-coupling and soft glassy rheology-type ``trap models" separately, and therefore consider three families of theoretical paradigms to analyze steady-state flow curves in yield stress materials.
+These approaches go beyond (or in some cases justify) the popular Herschel-Bulkley model described in Sect.~\ref{sec:popular}, which provides an efficient fitting model but is essentially empirical.

-In the following we describe quantitatively and compare the outcomes of three families of theoretical approaches, which represent different paradigms to analyze flow curves in yield stress materials.
-It should be noted that flow curves in steady state simple shear flows only represent one the many aspects of the rheology of yield stress materials, and some models also make detailed predictions for, e.g., time-dependent flows or more complex geometries.
+It should be noted that flow curves in steady-state simple shear flows only represent one of the many aspects of the rheology of yield stress materials, and some models also make detailed predictions for, e.g., time-dependent flows or more complex geometries.
 Reviewing model predictions for all these phenomena would however require a review article on its own \cite{Voigtmann:2014}.